 It is much faster to advance by chaining a series of jumps than by sliding your marbles forward one space at a time.
 The most effective strategy is to arrange your marbles in long, continuous sequences that can be jumped over, creating a kind of bridge toward the opposite side.
 Just be careful that your opponent doesn’t end up using these bridges more effectively than you do.

-• You can download my free Traditional Chinese Checkers program here, but you must own the software Zillions of Games to be able to run it (I recommend the download version).
+• You can download my free Traditional Chinese Checkers program here (updated 2026-03-27), but you must own the software Zillions of Games to be able to run it (I recommend the download version).

 • See also Chinese Checkers (The Diamond Game).